t4d-gmbh/voter-turnout-in-switzerland/README.md

 ## Data retrieval

-We retrived  the data from following data sources
+We retrived  the data from following data sources:

-1. The voter turnouts foe the Federal elections 2023 (opendata.swiss)<sup>[X]</sup>
+1. The voter turnouts for the Federal elections 2023 (opendata.swiss)<sup>[X]</sup>
 2. The characteristics of the municipalities (bfs.admin.ch)<sup>[X]</sup>

-To ensure the traceability of the analysis, all data can be found in the *data/original* directory of this repository.
+To ensure the traceability of the analysis, all data can be found in the *data/original* directory of this repository:

+1. data/original/sd-t-17.02-NRW2023-wahlbeteiligung-appendix.csv
+2. data/original/je-d-21.03.01-gemeindeportraits.xlsx

 ## Data preprocessing